Articles from the Experts

 Sort Articles by:

-by Byron Blagburn MS, PhDFecal examination procedures likely to be accepted and implemented in most veterinary practices include flotation (centrifugal or passive), sedimentation, and direct examination (direct smear).
+by Dr. Byron Blagburn MS, PhDFecal examination procedures likely to be accepted and implemented in most veterinary practices include centrifugal flotation, sedimentation, and direct examination (direct smear).
 Only flotation and sedimentation are concentration procedures.
-Direct smears have poor sensitivity because of the small amount of feces examined, but may be useful for demonstrating motile organisms.
+Direct smears have poor sensitivity because of the small amount of feces examined but may be useful for demonstrating motile organisms.
 CAPC recommends that feces be routinely screened by a centrifugal flotation method, which is consistently more sensitive than simple flotation.
 Accuracy of centrifugal flotation techniques depends on procedural details and specimen attributes...

 by Dr. Mike DrydenFleas and ticks are more than mere nuisances.
 They cause distress in dogs and cats and, more important, they cause disease.
 On-again, off-again preventive programs are not the optimal way to safeguard the health of pets and their families...